 (6) promulgate uniform rules to facilitate and coordinate implementation and administration of this compact, which have the force and effect of law and are binding in all member states;

-(7) bring and prosecute legal proceedings or actions in the name of the commission if the standing of a state occupational therapy licensing board to sue or be sued under applicable law may not be affected;
+(7) bring and prosecute legal proceedings or actions in the name of the commission, provided that the standing of a state occupational therapy licensing board to sue or be sued under applicable law shall not be affected;

 (8) purchase and maintain insurance and bonds;